Alexander Cartellieri: Archivist in Karlsruhe

 After receiving his doctorate, with the backing of Scheffer-Boichorst, Cartellieri obtained a research post at the Baden Commission for Historical Studies, based in Karlsruhe.
-There, in 1892, the focus of his work became the "Regesta" (manuscript archives) of the Bishops of Konstanz ("Regesta episcoporum Constantiensium").
+There, in 1892, the focus of his work became the "Regesta" (manuscript archives) of the Bishop of Konstanz ("Regesta episcoporum Constantiensium").
 Some sort of basic indexing was already in place, but he was called upon to come up with descriptive entries in order to make the index more usable for researchers.
 This principally involved parchment records from the fourteenth and fifteenth centuries.
 He also had frequent recourse to source records not held in Karlsruhe, and there were regular "archive trips" south, to Lucerne, Konstanz, Bregenz, Lindau and Freiburg.
 He also visited the Vatican Archive to view source material on the Bishops of Konstanz between 1351 and 1383.
 While in Karlsruhe he was also preparing for the government teaching exams.
 In the end he seems to have suffered some sort of fainting attack, caused by overwork, and was instructed to take a four-week break.